This guide includes the following sections:

 Convenient, collaborative tools like Microsoft OneNote can make your workday so much easier.
 But be careful that you don’t trade data security for productivity.
 The same goes for browser extensions, storage solutions (like Dropbox, Google Drive or OneDrive) and mobile device apps.

 Perhaps the single biggest (ridiculously simple) thing you can do to maintain data security is practice good password security habits.
-If you don’t know what makes for good password security, check out this article from CSO for a quick rundown on the basics.
+If you don’t know what makes for good password security, we’ve got you covered.
+Check out this article for some critical tips on what makes for a good password.

 Bringing your employees up to speed